T

 activity

-Take a scenic boat trip along the Douro River, passing under the six iconic bridges connecting Porto and Vila Nova de Gaia.
-It's a relaxing way to see the city from a different perspective.
+Take a relaxing boat trip along the Douro River, passing under all six of Porto's iconic bridges.
+It offers a unique perspective of both Porto and Vila Nova de Gaia.

 • Departures are frequent from the Ribeira quay.